 I have to admit that in this respect I know how to have a good time.
 Occasionally, I like to drink one or two glasses of wine or Moscow Mule.
 Alcohol has a more relaxing effect on me, I become more talkative, my hand movements are bigger – at least according to the legend – and with too much alcohol I could fall asleep while standing.
-But I also know people who become aggressive and really uncomfortable when they drink alcohol.
+But I also know people who become aggressive and really uncomfortable when they drink it.

 What is alcohol anyway?

 Our body can not store alcohol, unlike the other macronutrients.
 That’s why our bodies depend on breaking it down and excreting it.
-This alcohol metabolism is incompatible with other metabolic processes: While our body and especially our liver is busy with sobering up, our fat metabolism reached the low point.
-Not only because of the high calorie density, but also because of this inhibition of fat loss you should avoid alcohol during a diet.
+This alcohol metabolism is incompatible with other metabolic processes: While our body and especially our liver is busy with sobering up, our fat metabolism reached a low point.
+Not only because of the high-calorie density but also because of this inhibition of fat loss you should avoid alcohol during a diet.
 Its effect as a neurotoxin is also the reason why especially pregnant women should refrain from it.
 Serious neural defects and malformations in the unborn child as well as miscarriages can be caused by this neurotoxin.
 The effect as a neurotoxin also explains why we feel less pain when we’re drunk.

-What is alcohol doing in our body?
+What is alcohol doing in our bodies?

 Ethanol is a major constituent of the alcohol we drink.
 While our body degrades ethanol, it first produces acetaldehyde, a chemical poison and a proven carcinogen.
 This acetaldehyde can damage both our body’s own proteins and our DNA.
 In the second step, the acetaldehyde is converted by the enzyme acetaldehyde dehydrogenase (ALDH) to non-toxic acetic acid and further to water and carbon dioxide.
-And this is precisely the reason why many Asians are not able to metabolize alcohol: They either lack the alcohol-degrading enzyme acetaldehyde dehydrogenase completely or it is not very powerful.
-When people with low levels of ALDH drink alcohol, they usually get a red head as acetaldehyde gives our vessels the signal to widen.
+And this is precisely the reason why many Asians are not able to metabolize it: They either lack the alcohol-degrading enzyme acetaldehyde dehydrogenase completely or it is not very powerful.
+When people with low levels of ALDH drink alcohol, they usually get a redhead as acetaldehyde gives our vessels the signal to widen.
 This leads to redness and also to the feeling of “warming”.
-Actually, drinking alcohol cools us down as our vessels expand and we lose heat.
+Actually, drinking it cools us down as our vessels expand and we lose heat.

 In the case of alcohol metabolism, also free radicals are produced.
 I have already told you more about free radical’s exact effect here.
 In addition, the neurotoxin in our body inhibits the absorption of vitamins, trace elements and other vital nutrients.